pauleveritt/viewdom_wired/docs/usage.rst

 .. literalinclude:: ../samples/app_decorators_render/site/__init__.py

-But this time, the site has a "view" which handles the response:
+But this time, the site has a "view" which handles the response.
+It uses the plugin's ``Greeting`` component:

 .. literalinclude:: ../samples/app_decorators_render/site/views.py

 override
 ========

-Now we get into the strength of ``viewdom_wired``: a registration which replaces a component from another package.
+Now we get into the strength of ``viewdom_wired``: a registration which *replaces* component from another package.

 Nothing changes in the pluggable app nor in the plugins.
 The site is in control: it can register replacements.